 - European Union EU

-CROSSONT will contribute to these ambitious emission reduction targets by offering innovative approaches to material preparation to drive Ultra High Bypass Ratio (UHBR) technology.
-Ultra High Bypass Ratio technology has been identified as a promising approach to reducing aircraft emissions and fuel consumption.
-UHBR uses a reduction gear that reduces fan speed and allows larger fan diameters to be realized.
-The modelling of the spline is carried out to predict its behaviour.
-Using a combination of laser and physical vapour deposition (PVD) techniques, excellent surface properties can be achieved for mating gears in UHBR applications.
-The established laser hardening process is used, whereby micro- and nanostructured surfaces have to be taken into account, the application of which is becoming more and more important due to their properties.
+CROSSONT will contribute to these ambitious emission reduction goals by providing innovative material processing approaches to push the Ultra High Bypass Ratio (UHBR) technology.
+The Ultra High Bypass Ratio technology has been identified as a promising approach to reduce aircraft engine emissions and fuel consumption.
+UHBR applies a reduction gear box that reduces the fan speed and allows the implementation of larger fan diameter.
+Modelling of the spline will be conducted to predict its behaviour.
+It is the consortium's conviction that outstanding surface properties for crowned splines in UHBR applications can be generated with a combination of laser and physical-vapour-deposition (PVD) processes.

 This website is part of a project that has received funding from the Clean Sky 2 Joint Undertaking under the European Union’s Horizon 2020 research and innovation programme under grant agreement No 821344.